Mamingqian/food_rating_prediction/README.md

 ### **Features Added and Their Importance**

 1. **Interaction Feature: `calories_protein`**
    - **Why It Matters**: The interaction between `calories` and `protein` reflects the nutrient density of the recipe, which could influence user satisfaction.
 For example, recipes that are high in both calories and protein may be perceived as more filling or nutritious, leading to higher ratings.
-By including this feature, we capture the joint effect of these nutritional properties, which are likely important for user decision-making.
+By including this feature, we capture the joint effect of these nutritional properties, which are likely important for the final tastes and people's rating toward the recipe.

 2. **Text Features: `review` and `description` with TF-IDF (Bigrams)**
    - **Why It Matters**: Textual descriptions (`description`) and user reviews (`review`) contain rich contextual information.
-The inclusion of bi-grams (two-word phrases) allows us to capture common patterns or sentiments (e.g., "easy recipe", "too salty"), providing insights into recipe quality or user preferences.
+The inclusion of bi-grams modeling allows us to capture common patterns or sentiments (e.g., "easy recipe", "too salty"), providing insights into recipe quality or user preferences.
    - **Reason for N-gram Choice**: Bigrams enhance the interpretability and informativeness of text data by considering local word relationships while maintaining computational efficiency.

 3. **TF-IDF Parameters**: